Strategic Decompositions of Normal Form Games: Zero-sum Games and Potential Games: Introduction

 When two people start a joint venture, their interests are aligned.
 In the division of a pie or unclaimed surpluses, however, someone's gain always comes at the expense of somebody else.
-So-called common interest games\com{, where all players obtain the identical payoff for any strategy profile,} and zero-sum games\com{, where the sum of all players' payoff is zero,} serve as polar models\com{popular tools} for studying these social interactions.\com{ In common interest games, all players obtain identical payoffs for any strategy profile, while in zero-sum games, the sum of all players' payoffs is zero for any strategy profile.} Two games can be regarded as ``strategically equivalent'' if, for every player, the payoff differences between two strategies (holding other players' strategies fixed) are identical.
-That is, in two strategically equivalent games, strategic variables such as best responses of players are identical.\footnote{See Definition \ref{def:st-eq} and \citet{Monderer96} and \citet{Weibull95}; see also \citet{Morris04} for best response equivalence.}\com{ Dominance relations, the Nash equilibrium, and some other relationships remain invariant by such payoff transformations.} Potential games---a much studied class of games in the literature---are precisely those games that are strategically equivalent to common interest games.\com{\footnote{In common interest games, all players obtain the identical payoff for any strategy profile.}} We also call a game ``normalized'' when the sum of one player's payoffs, given the other players' strategies, is always zero.
+So-called identical interest games---games in which all players have the same payoff function---and zero-sum games serve as polar models for studying these social interactions.
+Two games can be regarded as ``strategically equivalent'' if, for every player, the payoff differences between two strategies (holding other players' strategies fixed) are identical.
+That is, in two strategically equivalent games, strategic variables such as best responses of players are the same.\footnote{See Definition \ref{def:st-eq} and \citet{Monderer96} and \citet{Weibull95}; see also \citet{Morris04} for best response equivalence.} Potential games---a much-studied class of games in the literature---are precisely those games that are strategically equivalent to identical interest games.
+We also introduce a class of games, called ``normalized'' games, in which the sum of one player's payoffs, given the other players' strategies, is always zero.